michaelbarker/quant2/Q3-project-01.md

 > Tip: Another command you may want at the beginning of your do-file is `set more off`.

 3. Use your basic descriptive commands to answer some questions about the data.
-These questions can all be answered with `summarize` and `tabulate`.
+These questions can all be answered with `summarize` , `tabulate` , and `histogram`.
 You might have to use some options, which are described on the help page for each command.
 The commands that you use to answer these questions should be in your do-file.
-  - Does this sample contain more males or females?
   - What is the average age of patients in this data set?
   - What is the median value of age in this data set?
   - What is the most common age of patients in this data set?
   - In descending order, what are the five most common ages of patients in this data set?
+  - Generate a histogram showing the distribution of the age of patients in this data set.
+  - Generate a second histogram treating age as a discrete variable and add a normal density line to the graph for comparison.
+  - Does it look like age is distributed normally in this sample?

 > Tip: Some people don't like typing capital letters all the time in Stata.
 Use the command `rename * , lower` to change all variable names to lower case.
 For more advanced uses of rename type `help rename group`.

-4. We learned a lot about the distribution of age from the previous question.
-We can get a picture of the overall distribution using histogram.
-  - Generate a histogram showing the distribution of the age of patients in this data set.
-  - Generate a second histogram treating age as a discrete variable and add a normal density line to the graph for comparison.
-  - Does it look like age is distributed normally in this sample?
+4. We are interested in the relationship between tobacco use, weight, and blood pressure.
+Young children generally do not use tobacco, so we want to exclude them from this analysis.
+We want to create a sample composed of patients age 18 and older.
+Write a command to drop patients if their age is less than 18 years old.
+(Alternatively, keep patients if their age is 18 years old or greater.)
+For more information, see `help keep`.

 5. We want to learn about the height and weight of patients in this data set.
 Find the two variables that give "Height in inches" and "Weight in pounds".